 - Packaging: We are also working with other retailers to reduce packaging on branded products and pursuing more efficient packaging for private label products.

 Hy-Vee is also working to make it easier for customers to join in our eco-friendly efforts.
 Examples of things you can do include:

-Reduce waste by toting groceries home in a reusable bag, available at your local Hy-Vee.
+Reduce waste by toting groceries home in a reusable bag.
 According to The Wall Street Journal, the U.S. goes through 100 billion plastic shopping bags annually.
 Now you can help by choosing to use a reusable bag.
 Our reusable bags come in a variety of styles and colors, including a bag lined with a special insulation to keep food cold or hot during transport.